-- 142. A first-time adopter shall present in the notes to its transitional IPSAS financial statements or its first IPSAS financial statements: - (a) A reconciliation of its net assets/equity reported in accordance with its previous basis of accounting to its opening balance of net assets/equity at the date of adoption of IPSASs; and - (b) A reconciliation of its surplus or deficit in accordance with its previous basis of accounting to its opening balance of surplus or deficit at the date of adoption of IPSASs.
+- 142. A first-time adopter shall present in the notes to its first transitional IPSAS financial statements or its first IPSAS financial statements: - (a) A reconciliation of its balance of net assets/equity reported in accordance with its previous basis of accounting to its opening balance of net assets/equity at the date of adoption of IPSASs; and - (b) A reconciliation of its accumulated surplus or deficit in accordance with its previous basis of accounting to its accumulated surplus or deficit at the date of adoption of IPSASs.